paramaggarwal/blog/content/project:-color-identification-device/index.md

 ---
-title: "Project: Color Identification Device"
+title: 'Project: Color Identification Device'
-description: "As part of our Electronics Instrumentation project at college, a group of four of us, built this little device.
+description: 'As part of our Electronics Instrumentation project at college, a group of four of us, built this little device.
 Its usability/practicality is arguable, but we enjoyed making it.
-When we insert any of…"
+When we insert any of…'
-date: "2016-02-17T16:33:58.499Z"
+date: '2016-02-17T16:33:58.499Z'
 categories:
   - DIY Projects
   - Thesis
   - Electronics